How Often To Water Cucumbers: 9 Quick Do’s + Don’ts

 Apply water straight to the soil to water cucumbers in garden beds, saturating the soil to a depth of 6-8 inches.

-Watering plants in the morning or late afternoon can assist reduce evaporation and allow them to dry before evening.
+Watering plants in the morning or late afternoon can assist in reducing evaporation and allow them to dry before evening.

 How to Water Cucumbers at Different Growth Stages